 According to Table 5, all sample codes have overall limiting factors related to actual pH.
 Additionally, flood hazard height is a limiting factor for sample codes D1 and D3.
 Peat depth is a limiting factor for sample codes D1-D3.
-The maturity level of peat soil is a limiting factor for almost all sample codes, except D1, D3, and P3.
-The potential land suitability based on Table 6 shows that actual results can be provided with recommendations according to guidelines, allowing for improvements to specific land conditions to support the land suitability for pineapple crops in the peatland restoration area of Perigi village, Ogan Komering Ilir Regency, South Sumatra Province.
+The maturity level of peat soil is a limiting factor for almost all sample codes except D1, D3, and P3.
+The potential land suitability based on Table 6 shows that actual results can be provided with recommendations according to guidelines, allowing for improvements to specific land conditions to support the land suitability for pineapple crops in the peatland restoration area of Perigi Village, Ogan Komering Ilir Regency, South Sumatra Province.
 In the context of potential land suitability, recommendations for land improvement include the addition of lime and canal revitalization in the land or peatland area.
-Reported by [65], The liming material used for peatlands is dolomite powder which functions to raise the soil pH from s 3.7 (hemic peat) and 3.8 (sapric peat) to 5.5.
-Based on the results of the lime requirement test, hemic peat requires 91.5 g of dolomite per pot (equivalent to 10.4 t ha-1) and sapric peat requires 73.8 g of dolomite per pot (equivalent to 9.72 t ha-1).
-Added by [66] Providing 3 t ha-1 of dolomite lime and a dose of NPK fertilizer had a significant effect on the growth and yield of shallots.
-Providing NPK fertilizer at a dose of 100 kg N ha-1, 100 kg P2O5 ha-1 and 100 kg K2O ha-1 gives the highest bulb yield (7 t ha-1).
+As reported by [65], The liming material used for peatlands is dolomite powder, which functions to raise the soil pH from s 3.7 (hemic peat) and 3.8 (sapric peat) to 5.5.
+Based on the results of the lime requirement test, hemic peat requires 91.5 g of dolomite per pot (equivalent to 10.4 t ha-1), and sapric peat requires 73.8 g of dolomite per pot (equivalent to 9.72 t ha-1).
+Added by [66], providing 3 t ha-1 of dolomite lime and a dose of NPK fertilizer had a significant effect on the growth and yield of shallots.
+Providing NPK fertilizer at a dose of 100 kg N ha-1, 100 kg P O ha-1, and 100 kg K2O ha-1 gave the highest bulb yield (7 t ha-1).

-Table 7.
-Land inundation conditions in Perigi area as observed in December 2024.
+Table 8.
+Land inundation conditions in the Perigi area were observed in December 2024.
 The deeper the peat depth, the deeper the land experiences inundation.
-In deep peat type, the puddle height reaches between 30-40 cm.
-For industrial crop cultivating seasonal crops such as pineapples, mounding must be made with a pile height of 100 cm from the ground surface.
-With this condition, at least 30-40 cm will appear on the soil surface and can make pineapple plants grow normally.
-In shallow and medium peat, the puddle is at a depth of 20-30 cm, so it is sufficient to fill the soil with a height of 70-80 cm for pineapple cultivation.
-Under these conditions, land suitability will be significantly improved if cultivation is conducted using a mounding technique or there is a raised part of the land.
+The puddle height reaches between 30-40 cm in deep peat types.
+For the industrial cultivation of seasonal crops such as pineapples, mounding must be made with a pile height of 100 cm from the ground surface.

+With this condition, at least 30-40 cm will appear on the soil surface and can allow pineapple plants to grow normally.
+In shallow and medium peat, the puddle is 20-30 cm deep, which is sufficient to fill the soil with a height of 70-80 cm for pineapple cultivation.
+Under these conditions, land suitability will be significantly improved if cultivation is conducted using a mounding technique or if there is a raised part of the land.
 Pineapple cultivation cannot be done directly due to waterlogging problems.
-Inundation that occurs in the study area can last more than 6 months, so it will have an impact on plant physiology.
-Pineapple plants are not tolerant of prolonged waterlogging and should not be submerged for more than two months.
+Inundation that occurs in the study area can last more than 6 months, so that it will impact plant physiology.
+Pineapple plants are not tolerant of prolonged waterlogging and should not be submerged for over 2 months.
 [67].

-Peat land for pineapple cultivation produces the lowest CO2 production and GWP compared to maize cultivation and scrubs.
-Maintenance water level under 30-40 cm would reduce the CO2 emission.
-Agriculture activities could minimize land degradation process [68].
-Field trials of agroforestry model pineapple plants were successfully cultivated on peatlands.
+Peatland for pineapple cultivation produces the lowest CO2 production and GWP compared to maize cultivation and scrubs.
+Maintaining a water level under 30-40 cm would reduce the CO2 emission.
+Agricultural activities could minimize the land degradation process [68].
+Field trials of the agroforestry model showed pineapple plants were successfully cultivated on peatlands.
 The maximum groundwater level is at a depth of -30-40 cm [69].